-AdvertisementCOVID-19 Update We missed seeing you at the Minnesota and Chicagoland shows this year.
+We missed seeing you at the Minnesota and Chicagoland shows in 2020.
 We know how deeply your show attendance affects your business, and the need you have to view the latest offerings from your suppliers and industry educators.
 We also care deeply for your safety.
-We will be watching the infection situation carefully, and we hope to be able to offer all three of our shows to you next year in a safe and productive environment.
-Thank You Scott M Ritter - Pres.
+We are working diligently in an effort to provide all three shows in 2021 in a safe environment that meets state and CDC guidelines.

 Any person interested in attending DAX for the purpose of learning about the industry, discovering new products, or receiving education may do so.
 There is no need to show any kind of license or prove industry involvement to attend the show.
 We gladly welcome people who are not currently involved in the garment decorating industry to come and learn more about the industry.
 There is no better way to find out if working in this industry is right for you than by attending a trade event of this nature.

 By legal definition, DAX is an industry trade show and is not 'open to the public.'
 This means that we have the right to refuse or limit admission to any person without cause.
 Some examples of why we reserve this right include:

 DAX, it's exhibitors, and all attendees must abide by all regulations and guidelines set forth by federal, state, and local authorities.
 Compliance with all mandates is required of all persons for attendance, such as social distancing requirements, mask wearing and any other measures.
 Please do not attend if you feel sick or are experiencing a fever.
 Please wash hands frequently and make use of hand sanitizer as available and needed.
 Wearing of facial coverings may be mandated of all exhibitors and attendees as a requirement for attendance.
 Decorated Apparel Expo, it's facilities, exhibitors and fellow participants are not responsible for any losses arising from your attendance including contraction of any illness.
 Please attend at your own risk and please show consideration for others in your attendance.